sabledb-io/sabledb/README.md

 ## Supported features

-- Persistent data using RocksDB - use `SableDB` as a persistent storage using `Redis`'s API
+- Persistent data using RocksDB - use `SableDB` as a persistent storage using `Valkey`'s API
 - TLS connections
 - Replication using tailing of the transaction log
 - Highly configurable, but comes with sensible default values